 Overview

-The User-Defined Column Details page for a report allows up to 20 report columns to be created based on fields in your events.
-Each column can be one of two types.
-The first type uses the first non-blank value from up to three different columns, with a default text label.
-The second type is a combination of multiple columns.
-You can click Add New to create a new user-defined column.
-The existing custom columns are listed in a table.
-Click a column to edit it.
-Click the delete option to remove it.
-The custom columns added here are available on the Columns page to add to the report.
+The User-Defined Column Details page allows creating up to 20 report columns based on fields in your events.
+Each report column can be one of two types.
+The first non-blank value is drawn from up to three different fields, with a default text label if no value exists.
+Alternatively, a column can be a combination of multiple columns.

-A user-defined column can return the first non-blank value from up to three fields in a specific order.
-If no value exists for the record in the selected fields, you can enter a label in the free-text field to display in the report (for example, "[blank]" or "missing").
+- If no value exists for the record in the field specified you can enter a label in the free-text field to display in the report (instead of an empty cell) such as "[blank]" or "missing".

 - State/Province

-- Province/District
+- or: Province/District

-- City
+- or: City

-- [blank]
+- or: [blank]

 This example column would return: